habitat-sh/habitat/www/source/docs/build-artifacts-overview.html.md

 1. Change to the parent directory of the Plan Context.
 2. Build the artifact in an unattended fashion, passing the name of the origin key to the command.

-        hab pkg build yourpackage --keys yourname
+        hab pkg build yourpackage -k yourname

-3. The resulting artifact is inside a directory called `results`, along with any build logs.
+3. The resulting artifact is inside a directory called `results`, along with any build logs and a build report (`last_build.env`) that includes machine-parseable metadata about the build.

 For more information on how to define a plan and build an artifact, how to create origin signing keys, and how to run a Habitat service, see the [getting started tutorial](/tutorials/getting-started-overview).